opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### Does my data go to your server when I use the Data Collation Tool?

-No, your data is not seen by our server.
+No, your data is not seen by our server during the Data Collation Tool process.
 Aggregation of your email responses happens offline on your browser.

 ### Excel responses from table style questions are clumped into one line, how do I separate them?